Read about how we'll respond to positive COVID-19 cases at ARU.

 One of the corner stones of our safe environment is requiring anyone with COVID-19 related symptoms to remain at home, whether that is in private or University owned and managed accommodation.

-We also ask students and staff to order a free test online by visiting https://www.gov.uk/get-coronavirus-test, and to let us know the test result as soon as they receive it.
+We expect students and staff who are symptomatic to get tested in line with NHS guidance.
+Local test centres are operational within 1.5 miles of each campus location to facilitate this, and individuals supported to access to postal testing where needed.
+Staff and students can arrange a test online by visiting https://www.gov.uk/get-coronavirus-test, and are asked to let us know the test result as soon as they receive it.

-An NHS COVID testing site opened in Sawyers car park, on our Chelmsford campus, in October.
+An NHS COVID testing site is located on the Sawyers car park, on our Chelmsford campus.
 It is operated by the NHS and can offer a test to people who have booked one; this may include University students and staff.
-A number of NHS test sites also operate around Cambridge and Peterborough.
+Several NHS test sites also operate around Cambridge and Peterborough.

-As part of the Government’s efforts to roll out asymptomatic COVID-19 testing across UK universities, we launched a University Collect service on 24 May with collection points at each of our campuses (including partner campus sites in London).
-Packs of lateral flow antigen tests for home use are distributed from the designated collection points.
+As part of the Government’s efforts to roll out asymptomatic COVID-19 testing across UK universities, we launched a University Collect with collection points at each of our campuses (including partner campus sites in London).
+Packs of lateral flow antigen tests for home use are distributed from designated collection points.

 We expect staff and students undergoing face to face teaching or working on campus either teaching or supporting our students one day a week to take a weekly asymptomatic COVID-19 Lateral Flow test, and advise staff and students working or teaching more than once a week on campus to take two tests a week where possible.
 This also applies to students living on, or within walking distance of our campuses.
 We expect staff and students to report results to the NHS.